LSyM-UVEG/ANISE/README.md

 The entire application is developed in javascript, mainly using [React](https://reactjs.org/), a library for building user interfaces.

-The app can be accessed through the following link [Tifosi Web](https://lsymserver.uv.es/lsym/ANISE/)
+The app can also be accessed through the following link [ANISE](https://lsymserver.uv.es/lsym/ANISE/).

 ## Quick Guide to building